Pretius/Pretius-APEX-Context-Menu/README.md

 choices[].accelerator | No
 current               | No

-`menu` property is handled just by settings property `items`.
-See example JSON above.
+`*` menu property is implemented via property `items` to avoid unnecessary nested objects.
+See `Inline Help Text` for attribute `Override behaviour` for example implmentation.

 ## Plugin Settings